sasigit7/sasigit7/README.md

 My Current Mantra: Keep Coding & Carry On Coding

-> In addition to the above remote developer experience, I have a solid educational foundation with a Computer Science Engineering degree and Post Graduate Diploma in Management studies.
+> In addition to the above remote developer experience, I have an education in Computer Science Engineering and P.G Diploma in Management Studies.
 I offer multiple relevant technical and interpersonal skills.
 For instance, I'm able to use HTML, CSS, Bootstrap, JavaScript, jQuery, React, Node, Express, PHP, SQL, Command line and Git, etc. at a comfortable level.
 I am an excellent team player with strong attention to detail and accuracy and also had an important ability to work and perform well under pressure.

 >I maintain projects on my GitHub account at <a href="https://github.com/sasigit7"><img src="https://img.shields.io/badge/github-%23181717.svg?&style=for-the-badge&logo=github&logoColor=white"/></a> and regularly logs my coding journey on
 <a href="https://twitter.com/ShashiWebDev"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white"/></a> and on professional network <a href="https://www.linkedin.com/in/shashi-m-0a3b8244/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>.